waliens/tbc-rdruid-simulator/README.md

 ## Documentation

-Few information about the simulator.
+The simulator will generate healing rotations for combinations of character stats, talents, buffs and healing assignments.
+Therefore, you have to provide at least one of each element in a JSON format (see full example in file `example_config.json`).

+###

-### Rotation
+### Healing assignments

-A rotation is a set of prioritized healing assignments such as:
+A set of prioritized healing assignments such as:

 ```json
 {